llpeterson/e2e/rpc.md

 > [!Note|style:flat|label:Key Takeaway|iconVisibility:hidden]
 > The bottom line is that complex mechanisms like RPC, once packaged
-> as a monolthic bundle of software (as with SunRPC and DCE-RPC), is
+> as a monolithic bundle of software (as with SunRPC and DCE-RPC), is
-> nowdays built by assembling an assortment of smaller pieces, each of
+> nowadays built by assembling an assortment of smaller pieces, each of
 > which solves a narrow problem. gRPC is both an example of that
 > approach, and a tool that enables further adoption of the approach.
 > The micro-services architecture mentioned earlier in this subsection